jkibe/recipes/content/menus/september-2021/index.md

 ![Bread](bread.jpg)

 Less rosily, the people at Ottolenghi let me down.
 Not in a big way, but more in an underwhelming way.
 I tried one of their recipes for a mushroom-orzo dish, which, however much they suggested gussying it up, was exactly what it sounded like.
 Which is fine: nicely roasted mushrooms with the not pilaf-pilaf quality of the orzo was nice.
-But it wasn't quite as much of a revelation as something like the black pepper tofu that I tired a few months ago.
+But it wasn't quite as much of a revelation as something like the black pepper tofu that I tried a few months ago.

 ![Ottolenghi orzo with mushrooms](mushrooms.jpg)